 After the concrete slab is poured, we put sand on top of it and use long straight ‘strike-offs’ to get the sand perfectly straight with good pitch as the concrete can never be finished perfectly.
 The sand also acts as a way for water to get out from under the pavers and creates a good cushion.
 Drainage for patios is important to its lifespan.
 A well drained patio that doesn’t allow water to sit on the surface and allows water to drain underneath significantly increases the lifetime of the paver patio.

 Retaining walls are a beautiful addition to a home.
-We do a lot of concrete block style retaining walls that allow for crisp clean lines or an old world look.
+We do a lot of Natural stone retaining walls and a few concrete block style retaining walls that allow for crisp clean lines or an old world look.
 From block retaining walls to rock and boulder walls, we look forward to enhancing the look of your home with a retaining wall.
 Seat walls are a good example of a functional wall that makes the space feel private and as the name states, you can sit on it.
 Rock or boulder retaining walls hold back the ground and give a more natural look.

 One of the biggest problems with retaining walls is an unsteady foundation.
 At Earthscape, we have found retaining walls on the sides of homes need fixing within years of being installed when done incorrectly.

-For retaining walls, our crew will dig out the backfilled dirt and replace with Natural Stone, or what we like to call Fossil Rock for its unique and highly visible fossils.
-The best part about the fossil rock is that water can easily pass down the back of the wall through clear stone (stone that drains very well) and out the bottom gaps that are ‘natural’ to the look.
+For retaining walls, our crew will dig out the backfilled dirt next to the foundation and replace with crushed gravel.
+The best part about the Natural stone ledge rock is that water can easily pass down the back of the wall through clear stone (stone that drains very well) and out the bottom gaps that are ‘natural’ to the look.
 When water builds up behind retaining walls, it is only a matter of time until the wall starts to fall over.

 Anytime there is a slope, especially next to the house, it is nice to have steps to walk up and down.
 At Earthscape, our crew installs landscape steps to improve the ease of going in and out of your house, or from higher to lower elevation in a yard.
 Steps are usually made from some type of concrete block that is cut and glued in place on top of the patio.
 Steps come in all shapes and sizes – semicircle steps, rectangle steps, corner steps, and other creative shapes.
 Rectangle steps are much less expensive because with curved steps each concrete block needs to be marked twice and cut twice to get everything to fit together on the perimeter without jagged edges.

 Steps are an important part of transition from your home to patio or any change of grade.
 Most patios need to be built 14-16″ under the finished height of your flooring; this allows for the subfloor and joist run under the floor that rests on the concrete foundation.
 There is usually siding that goes down to the bottom of the wood and a strip of ‘ground breaker’ about a foot high, this is used to shed water down away from the homes wood structure onto the concrete foundation.
-This ‘group breaker’ is where the patio meets the home and allows for the slope of the patio to run away from the foundation.
-The patio needs to be as high as possible next to the foundation and slope down with the ground breaker making a nice look.
+This ‘ground breaker’ is where the patio meets the home and allows for the slope of the patio to run away from the foundation.
+The patio needs to be as high as possible next to the foundation and slope away from the house.

 The top of the steps is referred to as a ‘landing’ where the patio material can be placed on top to tie everything together.
 Most steps we do now have the bullnose curve on the runner to make it look more finished and reduce the height of the steps to 7″ instead of 8″.